JLCodeSource/tf-rancher/README.md

 On first login to a public subnet node; first action is to scp terraform-key to .ssh/id_rsa.
 Next run ./copy_keys.sh.

-Connect into one of the private nodes create "rancher-cluster.yml" file and run rke up -config ./rancher-cluster.yml.
+Connect into one of the private nodes and run:

+/home/ubuntu/cluster_install.sh